farshed/sage/README.md

 -  To use a provider, add a `<PROVIDER>_API_KEY` variable to the .env file.
 (Example: `OPENAI_API_KEY=xxxxxxxxxxxxxxxxxxxxxxx`)
 -  To choose which model should be used for a given provider, use the `<PROVIDER>_MODEL` variable.
 (Example: `DEEPSEEK_MODEL=deepseek-chat`)

-3. Start the project with `bun dev`.
+3. Start the project with `bun start`.

 ## Future work